Why is creative content so important for your mobile acquisition campaigns?

 Testing a concept also means doing A/B testing on the different elements of your creative content (CTA, colors, background, hooks, visual effects etc. ).

-The goal: find the combination that produces the best results for as long as possible.
+The goal: finding the combination that produces the best results for as long as possible

 A minor change can have a major influence on how a concept performs and significantly boost conversions, which is why it is important to test and retest your concepts and their variations.